clint-white/advent-of-code-2022/README.md

 each day's package.
 The main programs take no arguments and read their input from stdin.

-Run the solution for a particular day on my input file:
+Run the program to solve both parts for a particular day:

 ```
 $ cargo run --release -p day01 < day01/data/input